Mattress Size Guide: Finding Your Goldilocks Bed

 If you are going to splurge on a mattress of that size, you might as well custom order it to be exactly to your liking.
 Many manufactures are willing to work with you so that your covers, foam thickness and densities, and technology is perfected to your desires.
 This way, you will know exactly what is going into your mattress.

 Custom ordering will give you a higher quality mattress, and might not be as expensive as you may think.
-It’s worth it to ask a manufacturer for a quote.
+Learn more about custom mattresses.